 This is a blog or journal post close to my heart.
-We get asked so many questions.
-You can find some of the answers in our FAQs but I thought it would be fun to put together a little article highlighting some of the things we get asked about most.
-And of course, I'm always happy to talk about Winternational and the beautiful products we source and sell.
+I get asked so many questions.
+You can find some of the answers in our FAQs but I thought it would be fun to put together a little article highlighting some of the things I get asked about most.
+And of course, I'm always happy to talk about Winternational and the beautiful products I source and sell.

 How did you start Winternational?